 The average industrial wage in BC as of August 2014 is $899.97 weekly or $46,798.44 annually.
 This is a 3 per cent increase over the previous year.
 Our target of $15 falls at 58 per cent of the average industrial wage in BC.

 The minimum wage in BC is $11.35/hr as of September 2017.
 However liquor servers are paid less and farm workers are paid a piece rate depending on how much they pick.
 The BCFED believes there should be one fair minimum wage for all workers in BC.

 The minimum wage is a statutory requirement contained in the Employment Standards Act.
 It is the lowest wage that an employer can legally pay an employee in any community in BC.
 The Employment Standards Act currently sets out separate minimum wages for liquor servers and farm workers.

 The living wage is an opt-in campaign targeted at convincing progressive employers to pay their employees a wage that will allow workers to purchase the basic necessities.
 The living wage is calculated for a family of four based on the actual costs in the community the business is based.
 The living wage calculation is updated for each community on an annual basis.
 For more information visit their website here.

 No. Liquor servers will be paid a minimum wage of $10.10/hr as of September 15, 2017 and farm workers are paid at a piece rate.
-The BCFED believes the liquor server and farm worker rates should be eliminated, so there is one fair minimum wage for everyone.
+There are also separate rates for home support workers, live-in camp leaders and resident caretakers.
+The BCFED believes the exemptions to the minimum wage should be eliminated, so there is one fair minimum wage for everyone.